Yoshiboi18303/radarbots.js/README.md

 # Radarbots.js

-An unofficial package used to interact with the [Radar Bot Directory](https://radarbotdirectory.xyz) API
+An unofficial package used to interact with the **[Radar Bot Directory](https://radarbotdirectory.xyz)** API

+---

+# Warning
+You will need to have your bot listed on the **Radar Bot Directory** for all the functions to work, otherwise you're going to get some errors.

 ---